misiektoja/instagram_monitor/docs/anti-detection.md

 Rate limits, network errors and Instagram API changes do not trip the breaker.
 Only responses that act against the account do.

+The email and webhook alert for a flagged account also carries the client identity behind it: the transport in effect, the browser `curl_cffi` impersonated and the browser user agent.
+That is usually what you need to decide whether the transport caused the flag.
+It means those values reach your notification service, so leave account-level alerts off if that matters for your webhook destination.
+Routine per-target error alerts carry no identity.

 The safety ledger also fails closed.
 If `instagram_monitor_exposure.json` cannot be read or saved, authenticated monitoring stops before another identity scan.
 Fix its contents or permissions then run `--clear-breaker` to reset unusable state.

 <a id="check-your-exposure"></a>